HiromiShikata/create-source-code-with-chatgpt/README.md

     - Please explicitly specify the data types.
     - Don't use any
     - Don't make empty values and functions, implement all please.
+    - Don't define interfaces about repositories and usecases to use defined interfaces.

 - useCase